-Among the many little towns scattered throughout St. Mary’s County, Maryland, Valley Lee is nestled where one of Herring Creek’s many fingers meets a hill dotted with poplar trees.
+Among the many little towns in St. Mary’s County, Maryland, Valley Lee is at the tip of one of Herring Creek’s many fingers, where the water meets a hill dotted with poplar trees.
 Once a junction for transporting the tobacco that came up from the mills, below, and headed down to an inlet port on the Potomac, this village has been home to St. George’s Church since 1638.
-Later in that century, it became the seat of William & Mary Parish — the walls and foundation of the simple, whitewashed church dates to that period — but locals sometimes call it ‘Poplar Hill.’
-It’s never been the official name but ecclesiastical pronouncements square off with local tradition around here that has a bit more weight.
+Later that century, it became the seat of William & Mary Parish — the walls and foundation of the simple, whitewashed church date to that period — but locals sometimes call it ‘Poplar Hill.’
 Don’t feel badly if you don’t know where St. Mary’s County, Maryland is or, for that matter, how you’d find Valley Lee.

 I’m glad you’ve visited.
 Let’s talk.